 Moral Stewardship of Our Most Precious Resource: Water

 A Native American proverb admonishes: “We don’t inherit the Earth from our ancestors; we borrow it from our children.”
 We’re drinking the same water as the dinosaurs did.
 There is no more water available; nor will there ever be.
 Water is a public resource with spiritual, cultural, aesthetic, ecological, and economic value.
 We must be good stewards.

 This talk explores the environmental and moral implications behind: government subsidies for profligate water use; bottled water; exporting water; unsustainable groundwater pumping; the commodification of water; and our individual “water footprints.”
 It argues for a human right to water and urges governments to price water sensibly to encourage water conservation.
 It offers a call-to-action to faith-based organizations and conscientious civic groups to drive policy to promote sustainable water use.

 Water and the Circular Economy

-From Corporate Social Responsibility to Reduce-Reuse-Recycle to Triple bottom-line accounting, corporations increasingly understand that the world beyond their stakeholders and customers affects their long-term viability.
+From Corporate Social Responsibility to Reduce-Reuse-Recycle to triple-bottom-line accounting, corporations increasingly understand that the world beyond their stakeholders and customers affects their long-term viability.
 An exciting new paradigm is replacing the linear “take-make-waste” model.
-In the “circular economy” — a regenerative model, businesses tackle environmental problems and, simultaneously, stimulate economic growth.
+In the “circular economy”—a regenerative model—businesses tackle environmental problems and, simultaneously, stimulate economic growth.

-This presentation examines water in the circular economy, by exploring exciting developments in water and wastewater technology, desalination, and water reuse.
+This presentation examines water in the circular economy by exploring developments in water and wastewater technology, desalination, and water reuse.
 “Wastewater” no longer aptly describes municipal sewage, which can be used to generate heat and electricity, as fertilizer for fields, and as the source of magnesium and calcium for industrial use.

 As corporations adopt circular economy principles, they can reduce waste, cut expenses, and increase their profits.
 The circular economy empowers companies to do well by doing good.